IFNA2: Gene and protein

 The gene encoding IFNα2, the IFNA2 gene, is clustered with all other type I IFN genes on chromosome 9 and as all type I IFN genes, it is devoid of intron.
 The open reading frame (coding sequence) of IFNA2 codes for a pre-protein of 188 amino acids with a 23 amino acid signal peptide allowing secretion of the mature protein.
 The mature protein is made of 165 amino acids, one less than the other human IFNα subtypes.
 The secondary structure of IFNα2 consists of five α-helices: A to E, from the N-terminal to the C-terminal end.
 Helices A, B, C and E are organized as a bundle with a long loop between the helices A and B (the A-B loop) and two disulfide bonds which connect helix E to the A-B loop and helix C to the N-terminal end.
+Upstream of the coding sequence is the promoter region that contains sequences that regulate the transcription of the IFNA2 gene into a messenger RNA (mRNA).
+IFNA2 mRNA is regulated post-transcriptionally by an AU-rich element in its three prime untranslated region (3'UTR).

 Several variants, or allelic variants, have been identified in the human population.
-Among them, IFNα2a and IFNα2b are better known by their commercial name, Roferon-A and Intron A, respectively.

-Upstream of the coding sequence is the promoter region that contains sequences that regulate the transcription of the IFNA2 gene into a messenger RNA (mRNA).
-The amino acid sequences of IFNα2a and IFNα2b differ only at position 23 (lysine in IFNα2a, arginine in IFNα2b).
+The major three are called 2a, 2b, 2c; 2b is the main allele.
+2a differs from 2b by a Arg23Lys substitution (numbered relative to the mature peptide; R46K for the preprotein).
+2c differs from 2b by a His34Arg (H57R) substitution.
+According to dbSNP, the allele frequencies for the 2A and 2C variants are 0.15% and 0.55% respectively.